Snow-Gremlin/PetiteParser/PetiteParser/PetiteParser/Documentation/README.md

 ### Tokenizer Statements

-Tokenizers are build out of states and character sets to transition between states.
+Tokenizers are state machines build out of states and character sets to transition between states.
-The states can be assigned tokens or be consumed.
+The states can be assigned tokens or can be consumed.

+See [Tokenizer.md](./Tokenizer.md) for more information.

+#### Example Tokenizer

 ```Plain
 > (Start);